sinsunsan/sinsunsan.github.io/_posts/2016-12-27-authenticate-google-cloud.md

 ---
 published: true
-title: My quest to understand google cloud authentication
+title: My Google Cloud Authentication Quest
 ---

 Authentication is the more frustrating part of google cloud at first.